Joe Biden Remembers His Son In His New Memoir

 Along with his book, family and 2020 election prospects, NPR asked about Anita Hill's allegations of sexual harassment against Justice Clarence Thomas.

 In 1991, Biden was the chairman of the Senate Judicial Committee during Supreme Court Justice Clarence Thomas's confirmation hearing when Hill's accusations came to light.
 People criticized Biden's handling of the hearing, blaming him for apathy towards Hill.
-With the so-called Weinstein Effect empowering women to come forward regarding sexual harassment and abuse, Hill's case has resurfaced, with many criticizing the way her allegations were handled.
+With the so-called Weinstein effect empowering women to come forward regarding sexual harassment and abuse, Hill's case has resurfaced, with many criticizing the way her allegations were handled.

 "That's why I wrote, I personally — with my own hand — wrote the Violence Against Women Act," he says.